Table of Contents

 - While PhDs can offer students free time, and an opportunity for intellectual exploration, many report finding them detrimental to their happiness and mental health.
 Some key challenges appear to be the lack of structure (which encourages many people to procrastinate), low levels of teamwork (which creates social isolation), and insufficient feedback on how you’re performing (which is one of the key things required for job satisfaction).
 In addition, many students face financial stress and uncertainty about their future prospects, especially if they want to enter a highly competitive path like academia.

 - PhDs can be expensive both in terms of tuition and living costs, though most US students receive scholarships that substantially reduce these costs.

 Despite all of these considerations, we expect many of our readers are well positioned to do PhDs as a way to advance their career.
 If you think you’re one of those, consider starting an application today.

 That’s not to say you should necessarily accept if you get an offer – properly evaluating that would take a far longer piece.
-But below I’ve put a list of articles that could help you decide whether a PhD is a good idea for you.

 - Our article about career capital